 X-rays are produced only when the tech depresses the exposure switch.
 This is typically a very short exposure time.
 No radiation remains after the exposure switch is off.

-Lead shielding will be used during the exam as long as it does not obscure the image.
+Lead shielding may be used during the exam as long as it does not obscure the image.
 Lead shielding helps prevent scatter radiation from reaching other parts of the body that may be more sensitive to radiation, such as the reproductive organs.

 Children and Babies